limacat76/darkplaces-rs/README.md

 * began removing the #if 0 pieces of code

 4/7
-* started looking around in DP_FUNC_NORETURN, DP_FUNC_PRINTF and DP_FUNC_PURE.
+* started looking around in DP_FUNC_NORETURN, DP_FUNC_PRINTF and
+DP_FUNC_PURE.
 DP_FUNC_PRINTF seems a good place for starting to mess with the codebase.
+* began moving includes out of quakedef.h, it had sense in the 90's to keep includes more centralized (in order to keep building times as low as possible).

 ### Non conversion Wishlist